 Yes, you read it correctly.
 Pot roast with dill pickles!
 Strange sounding?
 Perhaps.
 First, some background.

 Smith's later and final years were besmirched with scandal, lawsuits, and out-of-court settlements.
-Be-that-as it-may, he has left us with a rich legacy of recipes that have, indeed, changed the way we cook and the ingredients we use.
+Be-that-as-it-may, he has left us with a rich legacy of recipes and cookbooks that have, indeed, changed the way we cook and the ingredients we use.

 This recipe is an example.
 It is typical Eastern European, specifically, Poland.
 (I have updated this recipe, so do not miss observations at the end of the blog.)